 The Importance of First Responders

-Medically trained responders, including paramedics, police officers, firefighters, and more, are often the first to interact with a patient who has suffered a traumatic injury.
-Stopping a patient’s bleeding – the top priority in most trauma situations – and stabilizing the patient for a trip to the hospital are among the first responder’s top priorities.
+Medically trained responders — including paramedics, police officers, firefighters, and others — often are the first to interact with a patient who has suffered a traumatic injury.
+Stopping a patient’s bleeding is the top priority in most trauma situations, and stabilizing the patient for a trip to the hospital are among the first responder’s top priorities.

 Emergency responders also can engage STAT MedEvac air medical services.
 The STAT MedEvac crew, including a pilot, flight paramedic, and nurse, can provide fast transport to trauma centers, attempting to stabilize the patient along the way.